 Moreover, there will be recordings of lectures.

 Some lectures will consist of seminar presentations by

 students taking the class.
 Every student is anticipated to present

-(at least) one seminar, roughly 30 minutes to an hour long.
+(at least) one seminar, roughly 30 minutes long.

 Upon request, the possibility exists to split presentations

 over multiple weeks.